Jongr67/hello-world/src/README.md

 ## Overview

-This project is a comprehensive Security Dashboard that tracks FARM findings, applications, certificates, resolver tickets, and team management.
+This project is a comprehensive Security Dashboard that tracks FARM findings, applications, certificates, resolver tickets, team management, and code repositories.
 It provides a React-based UI backed by a Spring Boot API with H2 as the data store.

 - **Frontend**: React 18 + Vite (dev server at `http://localhost:5173` with proxy to the backend).
 UI code is modular:
   - `frontend/src/components/FindingsSection.tsx` - Interactive pie charts with filtering